vntodorova/android-intern-training-21/T2-NotesApp.md

 I want you to save the notes physically in your [app specific external storage](https://developer.android.com/training/data-storage/app-specific) for now.

-Make sure that the app looks good on phones and tablets!

 ## What to use

 * For the list with notes go for [Recycler View](https://developer.android.com/guide/topics/ui/layout/recyclerview).
 It is easy to implement, just follow the tutorial, but also try to understand what you are doing.